rparak/ABB_EGM_Python/README.md

 The project also includes the collection of data using the EGM, as well as the analysis of the data.

+The project was realized at the Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).

 **IP Address Settings:**

 |          | ABB RobotStudio  | PC |